Current operational status

 A major research undertaking is to plan the roll out of a digital platform for obtaining serial information on symptoms and signs of COVID-19 over the next year in the Fenland study with measurement of antibody status when this is available.
 The aim is to identify early markers of the transition from asymptomatic to symptomatic COVID-19 infection.
-We are also engaging in all our cohorts on pursuing record linkage with Public Health England and NHS Digital to describe the risk factors associated with COVID-19 infection and its consequences.
+Update on this here!

 Our public health programmes are engaged nationally and internationally in determining the implications for diet and activity behaviours of the epidemic in terms of food security and the impact on physical activity of the social distancing restrictions.